Parametrized systems of generalized polynomial equations: first applications to fewnomials: Main result for equations

-Theorem~\ref{thm:main} can be read as follows: In order to determine the solution set $Z_\cc = \{ x \in \R^n_> \mid \mA (\cc \circ x^\mB) = 0 \}$, first determine the {\em solution set on the coefficient polytope},
+Theorem~\ref{thm:main} can be read as follows: In order to determine the solution set $Z_\cc = \{ x \in \R^n_> \mid \mA \, (\cc \circ x^\mB) = 0 \}$, first determine the {\em solution set on the coefficient polytope},

-Thereby, the coefficient polytope $P$ is determined by the coefficient matrix~$\mA$ (and its classes), and the dependency subspace $D$ is determined by the exponent matrix~$\mB$ ({\em and} the classes of $\mA$).
-Explicitly, with $D = \im G'$ and $\dep = \dim D$, there are $\dep$ conditions which depend on the parameters via $\dep$ monomials $\cc^{G'}$.
+The coefficient polytope $\setP$ is determined by the coefficient matrix~$\mA$ (and its classes), and the dependency subspace $D$ is determined by the exponent matrix~$\mB$ ({\em and} the classes of $\mA$).
+Explicitly, using $D = \im \mH$ with $\dep = \dim D$, there are $\dep$ binomial equations which depend on the parameters via $\dep$ monomials $\cc^{\mH}$.